The Limits of Reason

 My present state of mind is due to our previous argument, which inclines me to believe that in general those who do wrong involuntarily are worse than those who do wrong voluntarily, and therefore I hope that you will be good to me, and not refuse to heal me; for you will do me a much greater benefit if you cure my soul of ignorance, than you would if you were to cure my body of disease.

 Why does reason say ridiculous things and contradict itself?
-Perhaps the biggest problem is with language.
+Perhaps the biggest problem is with that old chestnut, language.
 Words and sentences can be vague or ambiguous.
 If you remove a single grain from a heap of sand, it is still a heap of sand.
 But what happens if you keep on repeating the process?
-Is a single remaining grain still a heap?
-If not, at what point did the heap go from being a heap to a non-heap?
-When the wine critic Jancis Robinson asked on Twitter what qualifies someone to call themselves a sommelier, she received a least a dozen different responses.
-Similarly, we might say to someone something like, "You can't do that.
-Well, you can, but..."
+Is a single extant grain still a heap?
+If not, at what point did the heap pass from being a heap to a non-heap?
+When the wine critic Jancis Robinson asked on Twitter what qualifies someone to call themselves a sommelier, she received at least a dozen different responses.
+Similarly, we might say to someone something like, ‘You can’t do that.
+Well, you can, but…’

-In concluding, I want to make it very clear that I hold reason in the highest regard.
-It is, after all, the foundation of our peace and freedom, which are under constant threat from the blind forces of unreason.
-In highlighting the limits of reason, I seek not to disparage or undermine it but to understand and use it better, and even to revel in it.
+Despite its shortcomings, I hold reason in the highest regard.
+It is after all the foundation of our peace and freedom, which are under constant threat from the blind forces of unreason.
+In highlighting the limits of reason as I have just done, I seek not to disparage or undermine it but to understand and use it more effectively, and even to revel in it.